Cyclopentenone prostaglandins: Peroxisome proliferator-activated receptor gamma

 PGD2, PGJ2, Δ12-PGJ2, and 15-deoxy-Δ12,14-PGJ2 activate the transcription factor, PPARγ, with 15-deoxy-Δ12,14-PGJ2 being the most potent of the four PGs.
 Accordingly, further studies have focused on 15-deoxy-Δ12,14-PGJ2.
 This PG directly binds with and activates PPARγ thereby inducing the transcription of genes containing the PPARγ response element.
 In consequence of this action, 15-deoxy-Δ12,14-PGJ2 causes cells to engage the pathway of Programmed cell death termed Paraptosis, a form of cell suicide that differs from apoptosis by involving cytoplasmic vacuolization and mitochondrial swelling rather than plasma membrane blebbing, nuclear condensation and fragmentation, and apoptotic bodies.
 15-Deoxy-Δ12,14-PGG2's activation of PPARγ and the induction of paraptosis is responsible for inhibiting the growth of cultured human breast, colon, prostate, and perhaps other cancer cell lines.
-Studies indicated the anti-inflammatory actions of the cylopenentone prostaglandins show no or little dependency on their PPARγ-activating capacity.
+Studies indicated the anti-inflammatory actions of the cyclopentenone prostaglandins show no or little dependency on their PPARγ-activating capacity.

 Covalent modification of proteins

-The electrophilic centers in the cyclopentenone ring of cylopentenone PGs form covalent bonds with exposed nucleophilic centers, primarily the sulfur atom in the thiol residues of cysteine residues.
+The electrophilic centers in the cyclopentenone ring of cyclopentenone PGs form covalent bonds with exposed nucleophilic centers, primarily the sulfur atom in the thiol residues of cysteine residues.
 Proteomics analyses have detected 368 proteins that are covalently modified by 15-deoxy-Δ12,14-PGJ2; these include numerous plasma membrane, cell signaling, glycolytic enzyme, cytoskeletal, and Chaperone (protein)s.
 This results in the addition of the PG to the protein by a Michael addition reaction and important modifications in the activity of target proteins that have key functions in cells.
 15-Deoxy-Δ12,14-PGJ2 shows the greatest reactivity and has been the focus of these studies.
 Proteomic studies indicate that PGJs form adducts with over 358 proteins.
 This adduct formation has been studied with several functionally and/or clinically important proteins such as: